 Almost all retailers stated that the application helped them obtain items more easily and efficiently than through the traditional catalogues that used to be distributed in the community.
 A few retailers, however, mentioned that they still needed the traditional catalogues to complement their understanding and decision making, because traditional catalogues were more detailed than the mobile phone application catalogue.
 In addition, the small-scale retailers indicated that the paper catalogue was shared with customers, allowing the retailers to get input on other products customers may want stocked in the small shops.
-Thus, in general, it was concluded that the application to the retailers, though paper catalogues were still useful to both the retailers and the community.
+Thus, in general, it was concluded that the application was useful in disseminating timely product information to the retailers, though paper catalogues were still useful to both the retailers and the community.